gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

      pragma Machine_Attribute (Bar, "zero_call_used_regs", "all");
      --  Before returning, Bar scrubs all call-clobbered registers.

+     function Baz return Integer;
+     pragma Machine_Attribute (Bar, "zero_call_used_regs", "leafy");
+     --  Before returning, Bar scrubs call-clobbered registers, either --  those it uses itself, if it can be identified as a leaf --  function, or all of them otherwise.

 For usage and more details on the command-line option, on the ``zero_call_used_regs`` attribute, and on their use with other